fredrickwampamba/fredrickwampamba/README.md

 - 👋 Hi, I’m @fredrickwampamba
 - 👀 I’m interested in programming concepts 👨‍💻 and source code management
 - 🌱 I’m currently learning Android developement 📱 and API / Web Services 🌐
-- 🎶 I listen to music as a hobbie
 - 📫 How to reach me ...
 ```
 Reach me through my Whatsapp